dfrappart/training-terraform-intro-labs/labs/01_SetupEnvironment.md

     ```

     The configuration of the *azurerm* provider:
-    - **skip_provider_registration**: The provider will not try to register all the Resource Providers it supports
+    - **skip_provider_registration**: The provider will not try to register all the Resource Providers it supports (default is `false`, meaning the Azure Provider will automatically register all of the Resource Providers which it supports on launch)
     - **feature**: List of features that might be activated on the provider
     - **subscription_id**: The Id of the subscription where to deploy resources